LuXDAmore/nuxt-prune-html/README.md

 Please make sure to read the [issue reporting checklist](/.github/ISSUE_TEMPLATE/bug_report.md) before opening an issue.
 Issues not conforming to the guidelines may be closed immediately.

+## Discussions

+We're using [Github Discussions](https://github.com/LuXDAmore/nuxt-prune-html/discussions) as a place to connect with other members of our community. *You are free to ask questions and share ideas, so enjoy yourself*.

 ## 👥 Contribution

 Please make sure to read the [contributing guide](/.github/ISSUE_TEMPLATE/feature_request.md) before making a pull request.